MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-agent-overview.md

    * An Azure Arc-enabled Kubernetes resource in [Azure Resource Manager](/azure/azure-resource-manager/management/overview).
 Azure tracks this resource as a projection of the customer-managed Kubernetes cluster, not the actual Kubernetes cluster itself.
    * Cluster metadata (such as Kubernetes version, agent version, and number of nodes) appearing on the Azure Arc-enabled Kubernetes resource as metadata.

+For more information on deploying the agents to a cluster, see [Quickstart: Connect an existing Kubernetes cluster to Azure Arc](quickstart-connect-cluster.md).

 ## Move Arc-enabled Kubernetes clusters across Azure regions

 In some circumstances, you may want to move your [Arc-enabled Kubernetes clusters](overview.md) to another region.
 For example, you might want to deploy features or services that are only available in specific regions, or you need to change regions due to internal policy and governance requirements or capacity planning considerations.

-Moving a connected cluster to a new region means deleting the `connectedClusters` Azure Resource Manager resource in the source region and then [connecting your cluster](quickstart-connect-cluster.md) again in the target region.

-Source control configurations, [Flux configurations](conceptual-gitops-flux2.md) and [extensions](conceptual-extensions.md) within the cluster are child resources of the connected cluster resource.
-To move these resources, you'll need to save details about the resources, then move the parent `connectedClusters` resource.
-After that, you can recreate the child resources in the target cluster resource.
+Moving a connected cluster to a new region means deleting the `connectedClusters` Azure Resource Manager resource in the source region, then deploying the agents to recreate the `connectedClusters` resource in the target region.
+For source control configurations, [Flux configurations](conceptual-gitops-flux2.md) and [extensions](conceptual-extensions.md) within the cluster, you'll need to save details about the resources, then recreate the child resources in the new cluster resource.

 Before you begin, ensure that Azure Arc-enabled Kubernetes resources (`Microsoft.Kubernetes/connectedClusters`) and any needed Azure Arc-enabled Kubernetes configuration resources (`Microsoft.KubernetesConfiguration/SourceControlConfigurations`, `Microsoft.KubernetesConfiguration/Extensions`, `Microsoft.KubernetesConfiguration/FluxConfigurations`) are [supported in the target region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=azure-arc).